Jahily1/Jahily1/README.md

 I hold a degree in **Industrial Engineering** from Colombia and began my professional career at **Ernst & Young**, where I worked analyzing business processes.
 That experience showed me how powerful data can be for driving smarter decisions.

 Motivated to learn more, I dove into **Data Science, Big Data, and Power BI** through specialized training and certifications.
-I discovered how much I truly enjoy working with data — so I took the next step and moved to **Canada** to study **Business Analytics** as an **international student**.
+I discovered how much I truly enjoy working with data, so I took the next step and moved to **Canada** to study **Business Analytics** as an **international student**.

 My goal is to grow as a **Business Data Analyst**, adding value to organizations through insights, storytelling, and data-driven strategies — especially in areas connected to sustainability and social impact.